 - Ability to rate their experience

 These expectations aren’t limited to e-commerce businesses either.
 They apply to a wide range of industries (think: Uber, Grubhub, Instacart).

 Last mile tracking software gives customers all of the things they’re looking for in a delivery service.
+Just as their customers wish to see full visibility into their delivery, admins also want to follow driver and vehicle tracking.
 Here are some examples of just how software can help, with examples from Onfleet.

 SMS alerts when a delivery is on its way

 Onfleet lets customers know when their delivery has started, when it should be expected, and when it’s about to arrive with automatic text messages.